Welcome to Sycamore Class (Year 4)

 Friday Homework

-The children will also be given additional homework either paper based to be done in homework books or on google classroom.
+The children will also be given additional homework on an A4 sheet.
 This will be handed out on a Friday and is due in on a Wednesday.

 PE